 The Search Committee should solicit, review, and nominate candidates for the appointed and atlarge positions.
 In addition, working in tandem with individual Governors, the Search Committee should be responsible for soliciting qualified candidates for the nine member-elected positions.
-(Of course, candidates may still self-nominate.)
-Key characteristics to be considered by that Committee include:
+Any "Active" member, however, should be able to submit his or her name for nomination (for the appointed and at-large positions) or election (for the member-elected positions).
+To keep the door open to all, it may also be advisable to bar candidates for elected positions from indicating or suggesting that they were "identified" or "endorsed" by the Search Committee.